Communication to the Right Person Is Good Communication

 However, a major pitfall for larger organizations is having org charts that are so complicated as to confuse and bewilder the chain of command.
 It is disheartening for management or employees to see such an org chart.

-A good rule of thumb is to, like the top-down process of safety management systems, start with the highest authority, and work down from there in tiers of management.
+A good rule of thumb is to, as the top-down process of safety management systems, start with the highest authority, and work down from there in tiers of management.

 4 – Hierarchy of Responsibility